Pages

 So went all of September and more than half of October.
 This interminably long summer may just be beginning to winding down.
 A summer where water bills ran to high three figures each month, more than double the cost of electricity.
 Yesterday, for the first time since mid-March, it was in the 60s for a daytime high, and only a tad cooler overnight.
 It rained an inch earlier in the week, which was almost 20% of our total rainfall thus far this year.
 Mother Nature's been messing with us for months, and is finally cutting us a break, however temporary.

-So where'd I leave off?
+Where'd I leave off?
 Socks.
 I've been a sock knitting fool since my internal porch light went on, all six of my brain cells feverishly cementing the concepts into variations on patterns.
 Definitely toe-up, and definitely some sort of pattern.

 In July, the resulting socks, a pattern called 'SPRING FORWARD', which I knit toe-up.